chhagedorn/jdk/_posts/2023-05-04-assertion-predicates.md

 https://www.oracle.com/technetwork/java/javase/tech/c2-ir95-150110.pdf).

 <a name="footnote2"><sup>2</sup></a>Almost always, a range check will be a `RangeCheckNode` as it is unusual to write
-code that would emit an `IfNode` with an unsigned comparison with a `LoadRange` node, a trap on the uncommon path, and satisfying all other conditions to qualify for being hoisted as a range check out of a counted loop.
+code that would emit an `IfNode` with an unsigned comparison with a `LoadRangeNode`, a trap on the uncommon path, and satisfying all other conditions to qualify for being hoisted as a range check out of a counted loop.

 <a name="footnote3"><sup>3</sup></a>Loop Peeling would not actually be triggered for this example as there is no